neozhixuan/ewallet-backend-2/README.md

 ## Set Up
 1. Run `npm i` to install all packages
+2. Run `npm i -g nodemon`
-2. Add the relevant Firebase `secrets` folder and the `.env` file storing the environment variables/secret keys.
+3. Add the relevant Firebase `secrets` folder and the `.env` file storing the environment variables/secret keys.
-3. Run `nodemon server` to start the server on `http://localhost:3000`.
+4. Run `nodemon server` to start the server on `http://localhost:3000`.
-4. Test the APIs
+5. Test the APIs